Mumbai Trans Harbour Link map, features, toll: All that you should know

 Mumbai Trans Harbour Link construction cost

-Expected to be completed by 2023, the Mumbai Trans Harbour Link will be the longest sea link/ longest bridge in India.
+Completed by 2023, the Mumbai Trans Harbour Link is the longest sea link/ longest bridge in India.
 The construction cost of the Mumbai Trans Harbour Link is estimated to be around Rs 17,843 crore.
 Initially set to be built under the PPP model, the MMRDA later changed the model and executed the Mumbai Trans Harbour Link as an EPC model – Engineering, procurement and construction basis model.
 Around 85% of the project cost is financed by Japan International Cooperation Agency (JICA).
 Tanaka Akihiko, president, JICA with other delegates visited India’s longest sea bridge MTHL on March 16, 2023, to inspect the construction.

 Check out: Kamothe pin code